4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 restrictions associated with the line as cited on the Registry.
 If a specific line from the NIH Registry cannot be

-identified at the time of submission, the applicant/grantee must provide assurance that one from the NIH Registry
+identified at the time of submission, the applicant/grantee must provide a strong justification why one cannot be identified at that time and a certification that one from the NIH Registry

 will be used.

-DHHS regulations for Protection of Human Subjects, 45 CFR part 46, Subpart A, establish safeguards
+DHHS regulations for Protection of Human Subjects, 45 CFR 46, Subpart A, establish safeguards

 for individuals who are the sources of many human tissues used in research, including non-embryonic human adult stem